-It can be helpful to look at what your competition is doing in the same social spaces, what you like and don’t like and what you can do differently or better.
+It can be helpful to look at what your competition is doing in the same social spaces to determine what you like and dislike, and how you can do things differently or better.

 Social Media Guide Step 1: Creating Your 2018 Social Media Strategy Checklist

 - Get to know the top social media platforms

 - Create your social media strategy using the questions above

 - Watch for Step 2: Tips and tricks for optimizing and simplifying social media